JaimeBR-ui/UCF-2019-20_TowerTakeover/README.md

 Mach 10x: 24" Robot

 These repositories contain many standard functions to operate a chassis, lift, and claw (and/or intake) of our VexU robots.
 Aside from that, it contains functions that create paths for the robots to follow (using the okapi library).

 When this software is released, it will be meant for teaching purposes.
-Parts of this source code can be used for your needs, keepingin mind that the main purpose of the software is to get Vex competitors familiarwith the PROS API and see how the PROS API can be applied.
+Parts of this source code can be used for your needs, keeping in mind that the main purpose of the software is to get Vex competitors familiar with the PROS API and see how the PROS API can be applied.
 ____________________________________________________________________________